European City Guides: Reykjavik, Iceland

 For a night out, Kaffibarinn is the hipsters weapon of choice.
 Good music as well as it being part owned by Damon Albarn means it gets heaving, especially in the weekend evenings.
 Húrra is similarly great with live music put on almost every night.

-Reykjavik offers tons of excursions around the country.
+Reykjavik offers tons of excursions around Iceland, and given the country is so small, you can get most places in a few hours at most.
 A must if you don’t have a car is one of the many Northern Lights tours, which usually start around 9pm and can finish around 2am.
 Guides take you around various sites outside of the capital (to avoid light pollution) in search of dancing skies.
 There’s no guarantees so if you don’t see any lights, most tour companies will give you free trips until you do.
+Just bear in mind, September – April is prime viewing season.

-The Golden Circle tour to Gullfoss, Geysir, and Þingvellir National Park is one of the most popular, and while we’d thoroughly recommend it, a trip along the South Shore is one of the best ways to see the country.
-As well as seeing the country’s awesome black beaches, you’ll also see a few glistening glaciers and stop a couple of Iceland’s best waterfalls – one of which you can walk behind in the summer!
+A Golden Circle tour to Gullfoss, Geysir, and Þingvellir National Park is one of the most popular from Reykjavik, and while we’d thoroughly recommend it, a trip along the South Shore is one of the best ways to see the country.
+As well as seeing the country’s awesome black beaches, you’ll also see a few glistening glaciers and stop at a couple of Iceland’s best waterfalls – one of which you can walk behind in the summer.

 But is it worth it?
 100%.
 A beautiful city in a quite extraordinary country.